 An array of fish species are known to exist in the park's lakes with yellow perch and northern pike being the most widely spread.

-To learn more about the animals that can be found in Voyageurs National Park, read the Plants and Animals checklist on the brochure page.
+To learn more about the animals that can be found in Voyageurs National Park, read the Plants and Animals checklist on the publications page.